fabiospampinato/vscode-debug-launcher/README.md

 - If your project is a VSCode extension => generate a launch configuration for it
 - If your project is a Node.js project and the `bin`/`main` field in `package.json` is set => generate a launch configuration for it
 - If your current file is a Node.js file => generate a launch configuration for it
+- If your current file is a Python file => generate a launch configuration for it

 #### File